 Discover great food in an urban rustic atmosphere at a price that allows you to order dessert.
 Enjoy fresh Italian and Greek dishes with an American twist.
 Downstairs and upstairs bars are great places to find music, dancing and fun.
 Outdoor dining across from Pack Square Park.
 Two locations: 130 College Street, downtown Asheville & 10-A South Main Street, Weaverville

-Established as a go-to spot in downtown for good beer, delicious food and a great view overlooking Pack Square Park, their menu has something for everyone.
-Located in a beautifully restored 1900s building offering multiple dining spaces: expansive North Bar with 32 taps and big TVs, South Bar with TVs and free live music every weekend, and the romantic outdoor patio.
+Established as a go-to spot in downtown for good beer, delicious food and a great view overlooking Pack Square Park in a beautifully restored 1900s building offering multiple dining spaces: expansive North Bar with 32 taps and big TVs, South Bar with TVs and free live music every weekend, and the romantic outdoor patio.
 20 South Spruce Street

 Located at the Haywood Park Hotel in the heart of downtown, Executive Chef Duane Fernandes brings culinary finesse to the table preparing innovative, seasonally inspired New American cuisine.
 Large patio for great al fresco dining and friendly bar.
 Private dining available in The Cellar for groups.
 1 Battery Park Avenue (at Haywood)